ONE – The shit hits the fan

 If you know Sandown Park racecourse you will know that you have to go down a bank of steps to get to the car park (at least you did then, I don’t go there any more).
 I was half way down when it happened, so having stopped, I found myself stranded, if it’s possible to be stranded in an ocean of people.
 Having almost initially passed out I knew I was in serious trouble.
 Suddenly waiting for six of the best outside Father Mark’s office (actually he was never that good, I think calling them the best is pushing it a bit).

 At this point a minor digression.
-I like to think of myself as a bad boy in my time at school but the truth is that I was neutral a lot of the time and participated in the injustices that are inherent in such places by my simple inaction.
-Accordingly, I only ever got six from Mark once.
+I like to think of myself as a bit of a rebel at school (identity politics, small p) but the truth is that my head was in a black hole most of the time, so the injustices that are inherent in such places passed me by, (except where there was some impingement on my own civil liberties, of course – there’s none so blind as them that think they see.
+White sticks, part of the uniform, useful for beating the shit out of juniors).
+As a consequence, I only ever got six from Mark once.
 All other beatings don’t really count.
 It’s when the headmaster has to do it that you can put it on the wall.
-There were far worthier heroes than I.
+However, there were far worthier Lisbeth Salanders than I.

 Time passed and the only thing I can remember thinking is whether I should go back and look for a St John Ambulance man (it was man, then, not person) or continue to the car.
 It was a difficult decision, not least because I was terrified to move.
 Every time I inched one way or the other my heart seemed to imperceptibly quicken, threatening what I instinctively knew would be arrest.
 In the end, I realised there was no decision.
 There was no way I could get back up the stairs so it was down or nowhere.
 By this time, the crowd had gone and I was alone on the steps.